Analies Dyjak, M.A. | Research Analyst

-For Hydroviv’s assessment of Los Angeles’ tap and drinking water quality, we aggregated water quality test data from Los Angeles Department of Water & Power, the water provider for LA, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Los Angeles tap water, we aggregated water quality test data from Los Angeles Department of Water & Power, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The custom water filters that we offer in Los Angeles are optimized with this research in mind.

 Source Water Of Los Angeles Drinking Water

-The Los Angeles Aqueducts, local groundwater, and supplemental water purchased from the Metropolitan Water District of Southern California (MWD) are the primary sources of water supply for the City of Los Angeles (City).
-The LA's tap water from the MWD is delivered through the Colorado River Aqueduct and the State Water Project’s California Aqueduct.
+The Los Angeles Aqueducts, local groundwater, and supplemental water purchased from the Metropolitan Water District of Southern California (MWD) are the primary sources for the City of Los Angeles.
+LA's tap water from the MWD is delivered through the Colorado River Aqueduct and the State Water Project’s California Aqueduct.

 Arsenic In Los Angeles Drinking Water

-Arsenic is a toxic metal that is known to cause cancer and other health issues.
+Arsenic is a toxic metal that is known to cause cancer and other adverse health issues.
 Unlike lead, which distributes into water from plumbing, arsenic comes from the source water itself.
-Los Angeles' water quality is in compliance with EPA water quality standards but it’s important to mention that EPA’s standard balances the toxicity against the costs of removing arsenic from drinking water.
-The most recent Los Angeles drinking and tap water quality report reported an average arsenic concentration up to 3 parts per billion for LA.
+Arsenic naturally exists in bedrock, and as it weathers overtime, it can leach into surrounding groundwater.
+It's important to mention that EPA’s standard for arsenic balances the toxicity of the contaminant, with the costs of removing it.
+That said, Los Angeles is in compliance with EPA's loose water quality standards.
+According to the 2019 report, arsenic concentrations averaged 3 parts per billion in Los Angeles drinking water.
 We highly recommend that anyone with more than 1 part per billion take steps to remove arsenic from their water, especially if they have children.

 High Levels Of Lead In Los Angeles Drinking Water

 Lead enters Los Angeles' drinking and tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently,10% of LA water quality samples analyzed for lead are over 6.3 parts per billion.
-While currently in compliance with very loose federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
-For reference, the American Academy Of Pediatrics recommends that drinking water taps not exceed 1 ppb lead if children drink from it.
+Currently,10% of LA water quality samples analyzed for lead are over 5.2 parts per billion.
+While in compliance with very loose federal regulations, EPA, CDC and American Academy Of Pediatrics all acknowledge that there is no safe level of lead for children.

 High Levels Of Chromium 6 In Los Angeles Drinking Water

 Chromium 6 is a highly toxic metal that is not regulated by the EPA.
-In recent years, Los Angeles' drinking and tap water has averaged 480 parts per trillion for Chromium 6.
-For the sake of perspective, Chromium 6 levels in LA's water quality are 24 times higher than the concentration determined to have negligible impact on cancer risk.
+According to the most recent report, Chromium 6 levels averaged 1,090 parts per trillion in Los Angeles drinking water.
+For the sake of perspective, Chromium 6 levels in LA's water quality are 54 times higher than the concentration determined to have negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Los Angeles Drinking Water